JackWoo-Github/SQL-Learning-Cheat-sheet/README.md

 ## 5. Joining

 **Inner Join / Join**
-<br/>Combine multiple tables and will preserve the rows where column values match in the tables being combined
+<br/>Preserve the rows where column values match in the both tables
 ```sql
 SELECT a.column1_name, b.column2_name
 FROM table1_name a